Two’s through Fifth Graders

 For more information about Sunday school classes, contact Cathryn Hewett, director of Faith Formation.

-Our 6th and 7th graders journey through the Old and New Testaments in alternating years as part of their confirmation experience.
+Our 6th and 7th graders journey through the Old and New Testaments as well as in alternating years as part of their confirmation experience.
 This class meets from 9:45-10:45 a.m. in the basement of education building from September through May.
 For more information, visit the Confirmation page.

 High School Sunday School Class (9th-12th Grades)